Perspective | In Bengals’ starless defense, the sum is greater than the mostly anonymous parts

 Hilton could have gone on, casting the rest of the defense: linebacker Logan Wilson as the interloper from Wyoming and defensive end Sam Hubbard as “Cincinnati’s own,” the local hero they all rally around.
-Maybe they’d name this fictional show something corny like “Meet The Who Deys” and the season finale would end with confetti streaming down from SoFi Stadium following the city’s first Super Bowl championship.
+Maybe they would name this fictional show something corny like “Meet the Who Deys” and the season finale would end with confetti streaming down from SoFi Stadium following the city’s first Super Bowl championship.

-For this show to have that happy ending, sure, Joe Cool and the rest of the stars on the Bengals’ offense will be the main writers of the script.
+For this show to have that happy ending, sure, Joe Burrow and the rest of the stars on the Bengals’ offense will be the main writers of the script.
 But it’s the mostly anonymous defensive standouts who have created an organic and effective chemistry, playing a crucial role in the team’s surprising run to meet the Los Angeles Rams in Super Bowl LVI.

-“It’s just a mixture of personalities and we just all mesh well,” Hilton said Friday.
+“It’s just a mixture of personalities, and we just all mesh well,” Hilton said Friday.

-As a unit, Cincinnati finished 17th overall in scoring defense but owned the NFL’s fifth-best run defense.
-Only two starters remain from the 2019 season-opening lineup — that would go on to rank as one of the league’s worst — while the current group was quickly and effectively remade through free agency, trades and the draft.
+As a unit, Cincinnati finished the regular season 17th overall in points allowed but owned the NFL’s fifth-best run defense.
+Only two starters remain from the 2019 season-opening lineup — which would go on to rank as one of the league’s worst — while the current group was quickly and effectively remade through free agency, trades and the draft.

-On the surface, they seem like a collection of hodgepodge parts.
+On the surface, it seems like a collection of hodgepodge parts.

 Both Apple and Awuzie, who spent the first four years of his career in Dallas, needed a change of scenery.
-Apple didn’t have the best time in New York or New Orleans, and even as his new team was marching along in the playoffs, he couldn’t help but take a swipe at both fanbases.
-Awuzie said this week he preferred the blue-collar mentality of the Bengals as opposed to the additional fluff that comes with playing for ‘America’s Team.’
+Apple didn’t have the best time in New York or New Orleans, and even as his new team was marching along in the playoffs, he couldn’t help but take a swipe at both fan bases.
+Awuzie said this week he preferred the blue-collar mentality of the Bengals as opposed to the additional fluff that comes with playing for “America’s Team.”

-In 2020, the team signed defensive tackle D.J.
+In 2020, Cincinnati signed defensive tackle D.J.
 Reader and Bell.
-Last offseason, Hilton inked his four-year deal, $24 million deal.
+Last offseason, Hilton inked his four-year, $24 million deal.
 Now they may be valuable pieces, but all three carry memories of feeling underappreciated or overlooked.
 Reader was a backup at Clemson.
 Bell reportedly refused an offer to re-sign with the Saints, who promptly moved on from him.
 Hilton went undrafted out of college.

-They don’t have the household name recognition like many on the Rams’ defense, and yet here they are.
+They don’t have the household name recognition like a few players on the Rams’ defense, and yet here they are.

 “It’s just the collective group of the people we have,” said Hubbard, who went to high school at Cincinnati’s famed Archbishop Moeller before starring at Ohio State.
 “There’s so many great dudes. we just don’t have too many huge-name guys that are worried about themselves.
-Everybody’s worried about the team collective, what it takes to get the job done and whoever makes the play, I’m just as happy for them as if I made it and that’s the mind-set across the board.
+Everybody’s worried about the team collective, what it takes to get the job done and whoever makes the play, I’m just as happy for them as if I made it, and that’s the mind-set across the board.
 Guys feel that and can play harder for that than just for themselves.”

 Reader put it even more plainly: “There’s no egos in the locker room.”